 For most people, the simplest way to check whether you’re drinking enough water is to check your wee.
 “The best advice is to keep the urine pale yellow and be guided by thirst,” says Benenden Hospital’s consultant urologist Steve Garnett.
 He adds: “There is no set amount to drink as it will vary according to a person's size and activity.
 A small 90-year-old woman doesn't need to drink as much a large rugby player running around in hot weather.”

 Conversely, signs of dehydration include dizziness or light-headedness, headaches or tiredness, and a dry mouth, lips and eyes.
-Additionally, if you only pass a little urine and infrequently (less often than three or four times a day) then you may not be drinking enough or have an underlying health issue that needs to be explored.
+Additionally, if you only pass a little urine and infrequently (less often than three or four times a day) then your fluid intake may not be enough or have an underlying health issue that needs to be explored.

 Is there anyone who should take special measures to drink more?

 Yes.
-Drinking too much water can lead to a condition called hyponatraemia, which can be fatal.
+Drinking too much water can lead to a condition called hyponatraemia (also known as water intoxications), which can be fatal.
 Those who drink too much can develop the condition when their blood sodium levels fall too low.
 This can happen, for example, when athletes drink very large quantities of water after endurance sport, without replacing the sodium lost through perspiration.